-The story begins with a lonely man walking down a country lane…
+A lonely-looking man is walking down a country lane…

 Sue: Is it the actor who plays Yates?
 Is he playing a different part?

-Sue: I thought he was persona non grata?
+Sue: But I thought he was persona non grata?

-Meanwhile, the Doctor and the Brigadier are out painting the town red.
+Meanwhile the Doctor and the Brigadier are painting the town red.

 Sue: Is this what they get up to on their days off?
 What the hell is going on?
-And why is the Doctor sitting here instead of exploring the universe or something?
-Have we skipped an episode?
+Why isn’t the Doctor off exploring the universe or something?

-Sue: They’ve come to working men’s club to see A STRIPPER??!
+Sue: They’ve come to a working men’s club to see a STRIPPER??!

 Lethbridge-Stewart’s eyes almost pop out of his head.

 Sue: Brigadier!
-No!
 I am very disappointed in you.

-Meanwhile, Yates breaks into a large country house and he makes for the cellar, where he spies a group of middle-aged men meditating over a Roger Dean album cover.
+Yates breaks into a large country house and makes for the cellar, where a group of middle-aged men are meditating over a Roger Dean album cover.

-Me: I told you that Buddhists were bloody terrifying.
+Me: I told you Buddhists were bloody terrifying.

 Sue: They look more like bank managers than Buddhists.

-Me: It is possible to be both, you know.
-Barry Letts was a Buddhist.
+Me: It is possible to be both.
+Have I told you that Barry Letts was a Buddhist?

-Sue: Does Doctor Who have a Buddhist agenda?
+Sue: So does Doctor Who have a Buddhist agenda, then?
 We’ve seen Buddhists in the show before, haven’t we?

-Me: Yes, the only problem is that I grew up associating Buddhism with monsters and alien invasions.
-I’m pretty sure that wasn’t Barry’s intention when he wrote this.
+Me: I grew up associating Buddhism with monsters and alien invasions, which I’m fairly sure wasn’t Barry’s intention.

-The next day, Professor Clegg is summoned to UNIT HQ to speak with the Doctor.
-He was the clairvoyant act at last night’s sordid cabaret.
+Professor Clegg (the clairvoyant act at last night’s sordid cabaret) is summoned to UNIT HQ to speak with the Doctor.

 Sue: It’s a bit like MI5 bringing Derren Brown in for questioning.
-You can tell that he’s got mind control powers because of the beard.
+You can tell he’s got mind control powers because of his beard.

-Sue cradles a cushion in her lap as the Doctor enlists Clegg to help him with his research into ESP.
+The Doctor wants Clegg to help him with his research into ESP.

-Sue: So, why is the Doctor fixated on this particular subject all of a sudden?
-Is he sick of all the mind control every week, as well?
-I still don’t understand why he isn’t off having an adventure on some alien planet.
+Sue: Why is the Doctor fixated on this particular subject all of a sudden?
+Is he sick of all the mind control, as well?
+I still don’t understand why he isn’t off having an adventure on some alien planet somewhere.
 This is out of character.
-He couldn’t wait to leave planet Earth but now he’s hanging around UNIT like a spare part.
+He couldn’t wait to leave, but now he’s hanging around UNIT like a spare part.

 Sue: He’s starting his midlife crisis early.
 And his MG needs a service, too.
 Listen to it squeaking!
 That would turn Sarah right off.

-Yates tells Sarah that he has an exclusive scoop for her magazine.
+Yates has an exclusive scoop for Sarah’s magazine.

 Sue: So is Sarah Jane a journalist again?
 Has she left the Doctor?
 Why does she trust Yates again?
 And in which magazine did she publish her story about the giant penis in a cape?

-Sue: Yates has the look of a young Mick Jagger – the long hair suits him.
+Sue: Yates has the look of a young Mick Jagger.
+I think the long hair suits him.
 I’m glad they brought him back to finish off his story.
-They left it a bit up in the air.
-Not that I was seriously expecting any kind of resolution.
+Not that I was expecting any kind of resolution.

 Sue: Wasn’t he in On the Buses?

-At UNIT HQ, the Doctor has hooked Clegg up to a machine that Sue quickly identifies as a salon-style hair dryer.
+The Doctor hooks Clegg up to a machine that Sue recognises as a salon-style hair dryer.

-Sue: Those are the same headphones from the story with the giant maggots in it.
-He’s nicked them from that giant computer that was brainwashing everyone.
+Sue: Those are the same headphones from the story with the giant maggots.
+He’s nicked them from the giant computer that was brainwashing everyone.

-Clegg then uses his powers to reveal that the Brigadier enjoyed extra-marital relations with a young lady named Doris.
+Clegg’s mental powers reveal that the Brigadier has enjoyed extra-marital relations with a young lady named Doris.

 Me: I told you he was having an affair.

-Sue: I suppose the Doctor should count himself lucky that it isn’t showing images of a giant cock in a shower curtain.
+Sue: I suppose the Doctor should count himself lucky it isn’t showing images of the giant cock in a shower curtain.
 How would he explain that to the Brigadier?

-Benton walks into the lab, and he too dismisses the Doctor’s contraption as an overblown hair dryer.
+When Benton walks into the lab, he dismisses the Doctor’s contraption as an overblown hair dryer as well.

-Sue: Benton and I would get on like a house on fire.
+Sue: Me and Benton would get on like a house on fire.
 We think the same way.
-Is the actor who played Benton still alive?
+Is the actor who plays Benton still alive?

 Me: Yes!
 You passed him in a corridor about three months ago.
-You were invited to see some of his stand-up comedy but you were too busy hiding in the hotel restaurant to attend.
-Actually, that was probably for the best.
+You were invited to see some of his stand-up comedy, but you were too busy hiding in the hotel’s restaurant to bother, which was probably for the best.

 Sue: That was never Benton!
 Never in a million years!
-I thought it was Ian Levine that I passed in the corridor.
+I thought I passed Ian Levine in that corridor.

-Back at the meditation centre, Sarah is interviewing a Tibetan monk named Cho-Je about his beliefs.
-At one point, Cho-Je says, “The old man must die and the new man will discover to his inexpressible joy that he has never existed”.
+Back at the meditation centre, Sarah interviews a Tibetan monk named Cho-Je about his beliefs.
+At one point Cho-Je says, “The old man must die and the new man will discover to his inexpressible joy that he has never existed”.